How to earn cryptocurrency

 5. Yield farming

 Yield farming is one of the most advanced options for earning crypto and isn’t suitable for everyone.
-It involves locking your cryptocurrency in a protocol, known as an automated market maker (AMM), which provides liquidity for users in need of assets for other activities.
+It involves locking your cryptocurrency in a DeFi protocol that uses an automated market maker (AMM) to provide liquidity for users who want to trade or borrow assets.

-Liquidity providers then receive a portion of the transaction fee as a reward.
-Bonus tokens may also be issued by the AMM as an added incentive.
-Experienced liquidity providers often move liquidity between high-yield pools to take advantage of market movements and to maximise returns.
+Experienced liquidity providers often move liquidity between high-yield pools to take advantage of market movements and maximize returns.
 There are even applications and algorithms that can do this automatically, known as yield aggregators.

 Higher earnings may be possible with yield farming, but it’s also a much higher risk strategy, so read our full guide first.